freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 Shut down, and reboot the Tails USB.
 Now that you've restored the files, you should re-do the :ref:`post-upgrade verification <verify-post-upgrade>` to make sure everything is working correctly.

-.. todo:: At this point, the user (admin or journalist) has upgraded to Tails
-          2.x and has copied the persistent files from a SecureDrop 0.3.6 ``tails_files/install.sh``.
-Unfortunately, they cannot connect to any of the ATHS because earliest instructions advise them **not** to copy ``persistence.conf``, which includes the line that adds ``custom-nm-hooks`` and thus the Network Manager hook that reconfigures Tor to be aware of the ``torrc_additions``.

-          However, they also cannot re-run ``tails_files/install.sh`` at the moment, since they have 0.3.6 checked out and that ``tails_files`` doesn't work on Tails 2.x.
-At this point, we need to direct them to the upgrade guide for 0.3.7 (which is yet to be written).

 .. |Navigate to TailsData_unlocked| image:: images/upgrade_to_tails_2x/tails_data_unlocked_1.png
 .. |TailsData_unlocked| image:: images/upgrade_to_tails_2x/tails_data_unlocked_2.png